UConn vs. Iona Predictions & Picks - NCAA Tournament First Round

 Over (141.5)

-UConn is 18-9-0 against the spread this season compared to Iona's 15-8-0 ATS record.
-A total of 17 out of the Huskies' games this season have gone over the point total, and 11 of the Gaels' games have gone over.
-The two teams score 154.9 points per game, 13.4 more points than this matchup's total.
-In the past 10 contests, UConn is 8-2 against the spread and 8-2 overall while Iona has gone 7-3 against the spread and 9-1 overall.
+UConn has compiled an 18-9-0 record against the spread this season, while Iona is 15-8-0.
+The Huskies have a 17-10-0 record going over the point total, while games involving the Gaels have a record of 11-12-0 when it comes to hitting the over.
+The two teams combine to score 154.9 points per game, 13.4 more points than this matchup's total.
+UConn has an 8-2 record against the spread while going 8-2 overall in the past 10 games.
+Iona has gone 7-3 against the spread and 9-1 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.